JL-14/community-incident-forum/README.md

 ![Add Comment page](documentation/images/addcomment-page.png)

 ### Contact Us page
-The Contact Us page has information on how to contact the forum, whether to to provide information about a new issue or incident, or to provide comments or suggestions.
+The Contact Us page has information on how to contact the forum, whether to provide information about a new issue or incident, or to provide comments or suggestions.
 For new content, there is a link to a dedicated e-mail address ('report@reigatecommunityforum.co.uk') and instructions on what content needs to be included for a report to be created.
 Using an email-based submission process, the forum moderators have access to the submitters e-mail address for questions, queries, or missing information.
 There is a separate e-mail address for questions or suggestions for the moderators and developer ('info@reigatecommunityforum.co.uk').

 ![Contact Us page](documentation/images/contact-page.png)